ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-updating-definitions/index.md

 The example below demonstrates the different matching strategies.
 Note the following:

 - All columns, with the exception of Country, are matched correctly.
-This means any column width, sort, position etc will be kept between changes to the columns.
+This means any column width, sort etc will be kept between changes to the columns.
 Country will have its state reset, as it will be treated as a new column each time.
 - Athlete column is matched by object equality as the same column definition instance is provided to the grid each time.